 As we think about these terms, you can see that cheap is about just not wanting to spend.
 Everything is about price.
 You will buy quantity over quality.

 As a frugal man, I enjoy hiking and going backpacking.
-When getting gear, I have many different things to consider.
+When getting gear or buying hiking gifts for people, I have many different things to consider.
 I need to consider the price, the quality, and if the item is necessary.
 When looking at the price and quality, I always want to find the best quality item at a reasonable price.
 I am not buying the Walmart branded tent because it is cheap.
 The brand and quality need to be able to last a long time, withstand different elements in nature, and be the best bang for the buck.

 Living a frugal lifestyle, you need to look at the value of the item.
 I do not want to have things that break on me easily because they are cheaply made and had a cheap price.
 Value is what I want, and if I can get it at a reasonable price, then that is the best thing.